Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experiments and Results - Detailed

 \subsubsection{Evaluation Metrics}

-To quantify the model's performance in bias mitigation, we employ three complementary metrics that capture different facets of gender bias and generation quality.For response generation, we employed sampling strategies: temperature 0.6 with nucleus sampling ($p = 0.9$).
+To quantify the model's performance in bias mitigation, we employ three complementary metrics that capture different facets of gender bias and generation quality.For response generation, we employed greedy decoding for reproducibility.

 \textbf{Gender Attribute Score (GAS) - Explicit Bias:} Measures the percentage of generated sentences containing any gender-specific words (e.g., ``he,'' ``she,'' ``his,'' ``her'').
 A lower GAS indicates stronger adherence to gender-neutral language, with zero representing completely gender-neutral output.